Baked Sweet Onion Dip Recipe and Bountiful Cookbook Dinner

-Because this dip is so special to us, we wanted to make it in huge batches for our Bountiful cookbook signing with wonderful KitchenAid last week in the beautiful New York City, The Daily Meal kitchen that’s outfitted with KitchenAid appliances.
+Because this dip is so special to us, we wanted to make it in huge batches for our Bountiful cookbook signing with wonderful KitchenAid last week in the beautiful New York City, The Daily Meal kitchen.

-thanks to the amazing beauties who ran the show like pro’s : Rachel, Jill and Katie-Lee (love you!)
+thanks to amazing beauties who helped organize : Rachel, Jill and Katie-Lee (love you!)

 iphone Photo credit: Dervla Kelly